M-Ahsan-Ismail/J-J-Development/README.md

 # J&J-Development
-Dual Approvals On Purchase , Sale , Accounting and develpment of gate pass module.
+Dual Approvals On Purchase ,Budget,Inventory,Asset, Sale , Accounting and develpment of gate pass module.

+## Manufacturing_Access
+Modified the existing BoM Form View (mrp.bom.form) by inheriting it.
+Added a group restriction (bss_mrp_access.group_mrp_cost) to control access to the BoM report button (previously available to all).
+Now, only users in the group_mrp_cost can see the report button.

+#### Dynamically Controlling BoM Cost Visibility by JavaScript:

+Patched BomOverviewComponent to modify the behavior of getBomData().

+Used Odoo’s user.hasGroup() method to dynamically check if the user belongs to bss_mrp_access.group_mrp_cost.

+If the user is in the group, the "Cost" option is shown; otherwise, it's hidden.

+Patched BomOverviewDisplayFilter and removed "Costs" from the available filters.

+This ensures that users cannot enable "Costs" unless they have the required access.

 ## Gate Pass Module